 We Do Legal

-Business Solicitors with Commercial Operations Experience
+Business Solicitor Team With Commercial Operations Experience

 Led by Mark Lazarus, former Legal Director at Monster Energy, our team brings in-house commercial experience to client legal services.